1957 Washington State Cougars football team

 The 1957 Washington State Cougars football team was an American football team that represented Washington State College during the 1957 college football season.
 Led by second-year head coach Jim Sutherland, the team posted a 6–4 overall record, and were 5–3 in the Pacific Coast Conference.

 The one-point win over struggling USC was the first time the Cougars had defeated the Trojans in 23 years; in between, the two had tied four times (1936, 1937, 1940, 1950).

+Junior end Don Ellingsen led the PCC and ranked second nationally with 45 receptions.
+He also led the PCC (fourth nationally) with 559 receiving yards.